This article applies to:

 Can I limit Acronis Content Indexing to filename only?

-Yes, starting with Acronis Access Connect 9.0.4, the Index Type can be set to "Filename" or "Content & Filename" on a per-volume basis.
+Yes, starting with Acronis Files Connect 9.0.4, the Index Type can be set to "Filename" or "Content & Filename" on a per-volume basis.
 The default is Filename.
 This will result in faster initial indexing (often 10x), much smaller index files, and possibly faster searching.
 It's a good option to consider if searching content is not needed for certain volumes.

 How big will the index for Acronis Content Indexing be?